-Motu Reiono (ca. 22 ha) is the southernmost " motu " (sandy islet) of the coral atoll of Teti'aroa located in the Society Islands, French Polynesia (Fig. 1).
-It was inhabited in the past by Polynesians, as evidenced by the presence of several archeological structures, including a temple (" marae Apara "), meeting houses (" fare pote'e ") and an archery platform (MOLLE et al. 2019).
+Motu Reiono (ca. 22 ha) is the southernmost " motu " (sandy islet in Polynesian language) of the coral atoll of Teti'aroa located in the Society Islands, French Polynesia (Fig. 1).
+It was inhabited in ancient times by Polynesians, as evidenced by the presence of several archeological structures, including a temple (" marae Apara "), meeting houses (" fare pote'e ") and an archery platform (MOLLE et al. 2019).
 The motu was then temporary occupied during the European period with a coconut trees plantation set up in the 1950's (according to aerial photographs).
 The current vegetation is relatively intact with a the vascular flora composed of 15 native species and five naturalized alien plants including Cocos nucifera and Polynesian introduced trees such as Morinda citrifolia (" noni "), Barringtonia asiatica (" hotu "), Talipariti tiliaceum (syn.
-Hibiscus tiliaceus, " purau "), Thespesia populnea (" miro "), and few seedlings of the invasive mangrove Rhizophora stylosa which were removed (MEYER 2018).
+Hibiscus tiliaceus, " purau ") and Thespesia populnea (" miro ") (MEYER 2018).